paulpach/BlueNoise/Coverage.md

 Pach2, Pach3 and other future algorithms are not be maximal.
 To measure how good the algorithm fills the space,  I calculate how many more additional samples I can place without violating the constraints.

 For example,  In a 30x30 grid, Pach2 was able to find 480 samples.
 I can place 38 additional samples without violating the constraints,  thus Pach2 found `480 / (38 + 480) = 92%` of the samples.

+Yet another way to look at this coverage is to place squares of size `2n * 2n`.
+If I cover the entire plane, then the algorithm is maximal.